Walter E. Long Lake

 |Hybrid Striped Bass|

 This power-plant cooling lake has an abundance of bulrush along the periphery.
-During some years there is also an abudance of submerged aquatic vegetation (most commonly hydrilla and pondweed species).
+During some years there is also an abundance of submerged aquatic vegetation (most commonly hydrilla and pondweed species).
 Because most of the shoreline is owned by the City of Austin, no private boat docks/houses appear along the water's edge, but there are distinct creek channels, dropoffs, and submerged tank dams in parts of the reservoir.
 The water remains warm during the winter if the power plant is generating.
-Part of the dischage canal is open to fishing from a boat.
+Part of the discharge canal is open to fishing from a boat.

 Largemouth bass anglers should concentrate their efforts along the edges of submerged aquatic vegetation and in the bulrush that lines the perimeter of the reservoir.
 Try pitching/flipping plastic worms and jigs into the bulrush.
 Topwater baits can also be productive early and late in the day along the edge of the bulrush.
 If the submerged aquatic vegetation is abundant, lipless crankbaits cranked over the top of the grass can be effective.
 Other popular artificial lures include Carolina-rigged soft plastics and jerkbaits.
 For live bait fishing try minnows suspended under corks along the bulrush and weedlines.